-The Panama School District can find no educational value for students to bring portable radios, radio head sets or items commonly referred to "boom boxes" on our campus.
-It is now an established school board policy that these music devices are not necessary for education purposes on our campus and will not be allowed.

-The district assumes no responsibility for equipment/supplies/clothing brought to school by a student, and will not be responsible for any repairs or replacement of damaged equipment, supplies, or clothing.
+Panama School District can find no educational value for students to bring radios, gaming devices, or other electronical devices on our campus.
+It is now an established school board policy that these electronical devices are not necessary for education purposes on campus and will not be allowed.
+The district assumes no responsibility for equipment/supplies/clothing brought to school by a student and will not be responsible for any repairs or replacement of damaged equipment, supplies, or clothing.

-Cell phones/electronic paging devices are not to be USED in the building during the regular school day or on campus.
-Students caught with a cell phone in use during the regular school day will be in violation of school policy and subject to appropriate discipline.
-(Note: When students travel off school campus for extra curricular activities, they take cell phones for emergency use only).
-Cell phones/electronic paging devices taken in violation of the policy may be retained by the district up to the end of the school year.
+Cellphones are not to be USED in the building, gym, playground, or cafeteria during the regular school day or on campus.
+Students will place cellphone on teacher's desk if student leaves classroom during class time (restroom, drinking fountain, office, etc.) Students caught with a cell phone in use during the regular school day will be in violation of school policy and subject to appropriate discipline.
+(Note: When students travel off school campus for extracurricular activities, they take cellphones for emergency use only) Cellphones taken in violation of the policy may be retained by the district up to the end of the school year.